 Buckwheat is used like a grain but technically it is a fruit, as it is the seed of a flowering plant that is in the same family as rhubarb (Polygonaceae).
 Rich in complex carbohydrates and gluten free, it is popular all over central Europe, and increasingly in London restaurants.
 Roasted buckwheat has a different texture to regular buckwheat, and has a much softer consistency once boiled.

-- Use it anywhere you’d use rice, barley or quinoa.
+- Use it anywhere you would use rice, barley or quinoa

 |of which Saturates||0.7g|